esentri/domainlifecycles/readme_validation.md

-A possibility to check business rules of any kind (no matter, if they are invariants, pre or post conditions) in imperative form. is given in NitroX DLC by `DomainAssertions`.
+A possibility to check business rules of any kind (no matter, if they are invariants, pre or post conditions) in imperative form. is given in DLC by `DomainAssertions`.

 The following possibilities are provided by `io.domainlifecycles.domain.types.assertion.DomainAssertions`: